People Want To Know The Verdict In Their "Am I The Jerk?" Stories

 “Husband and I both work outside the home.
 Four young kids.
 Been together 10+ years.
 His job is more rigid and mine can be flexible so anytime there’s a sick kid or something going on, I and my work absorb it.
 I work from home some days (I try to avoid it because it really hampers my productivity).

+We’ve been fighting lately.
+We had a big fight the other day that I thought was actually constructive.
 We have been close and affectionate since.
 Part of his beef is that he thinks I am a workaholic and prioritize work over the family which I would counter with the fact that I have to be scrappy in order to get enough time to do my job.
-He has also been pretty vocal about his dislike for my job.
-Our incomes are roughly equal.

 His love language is quality time.
+Mine is words.

 Tonight I got a notification that I needed to invoice something for work.
 Not ideal timing, but it seemed to me that spending 5-10 minutes on my laptop wasn’t going to be a big deal because he had TikTok and the kids had a show on.

-Delaying invoicing can be a problem and I told my team I’d handle it today.
+When I come back (seriously, it took me 5 minutes) my husband asked what I was doing and I said I needed to invoice something really quick.
 He freaked and said ‘we JUST talked about this’ and I said, ‘I committed to doing it, it just took a second, and I wasn’t even missed.’

 He gets mad, goes to the bedroom while the kids and I watch Ted-Ed for an hour.
 I come in after the kids are in bed and I apologize and say I didn’t realize something that would seem small to me would be a big deal, but I am also confused because my thing took 5 minutes and his tantrum took away our ability to be together all night.